jgrss/geowombat/doc/source/io.rst

     background.

-    In the early days of ``geowombat`` development, direct computation calls using ``Dask`` (more on that with :func:`save`) were initially tested on large raster files (i.e., width and height on the order of tens of thousands).
-It was determined that the overhead of generating the Dask task graph was too large and outweighted the actual computation.
+    In the early days of ``geowombat`` development, direct computation calls using ``Dask`` (more on that with :func:`save`) were tested on large raster files (i.e., width and height on the order of tens of thousands).
+It was determined that the overhead of generating the Dask task graph was too large and outweighed the actual computation.
 To address this, the :func:`to_raster` method was designed to iterate over raster chunks/blocks using ``concurrent.futures``, reading and computing each block when requested.
-This removed any large overhead but also negated the efficiency of ``Dask`` as the underlying ``delayed`` array.
+This removed any large overhead but also negated the efficiency of ``Dask`` as the underlying 'delayed' array.
 The :func:`to_raster` can be used on data of any size, but comes with its own overhead.
     For example, when working with arrays that fit into memory, such as a standard satellite scene, ``Dask`` works quite well.
 To give an example, instead of slicing a ``DataArray`` chunk and